-10:00 am – After a quick shower, I head to Halcyon, my favorite coffee shop these days.
-It’s close to campus, and I love their tater tot nachos.
-Today, I just grab a cappuccino with almond milk while I work on some paperwork to prepare for my summer field season.
-I’m a research assistant in Dr. Maryann Cairns’ lab working on the MERA Coastal SEES Project, which uses microbial analysis of water quality, epidemiologic data, and behavioral observations in order to improve our understanding of risk for beachgoing recreators in Costa Rica.
-I’ll be spending the summer in Costa Rica working on the project.
+10:00 AM – After a quick shower, I head to Halcyon, my favorite coffee shop these days.
+It’s close to campus, and I love their tater-tot nachos.
+Today, I just grab a cappuccino with almond milk while I work on some paperwork for my summer field session.

 Once the paperwork is done, I submit the slide deck for a group presentation I have tonight in my Global and Public Health class, taught by Dr. Eric Bing.
 I’m really nervous about the presentation, but I know my group has worked hard to put together a great project.
 I also do some research for my term paper in my Environmental Health class, which looks at human adaptations and responses to the Cape Town drought.
 Eventually, I drive home, grab a quick lunch, and get ready to head to campus for the afternoon and evening.

-1:00 pm – I walk over the Graduate Writing Center, which is located on the third floor of the Fondren Library.
-I work for the Office of Research and Graduate Studies as a Graduate Writing Assistant.
-I love helping other students getting a doctorate edit their papers, especially because it means that I get to hear about all the cool research that other students are doing on campus.
-I especially have fun helping other students learn to effectively convey their ideas!
+1:00 PM – I walk over the Graduate Writing Center, which is located on the third floor of the Fondren Library.
+In addition to earning my Ph.D., I also work for the Office of Research and Graduate Studies as a Graduate Writing Assistant.
+I love helping other students who are getting a doctorate edit their papers, especially because it means that I get to hear about all the cool research that other students are doing on campus.
+I really enjoy helping other students learn to effectively convey their ideas!

-5:00 pm – The Global and Public Health Case Competition for Social Impact begins!
+5:00 PM – The Global and Public Health Case Competition for Social Impact begins!
 Four groups are presenting.
 The room is packed with shelter staff, community members, faculty, and friends.
 It’s really exciting to see so many people turn out!
 When it’s our turn to present, everything goes off without a hitch.
 I’m so proud of my group members and the way they ace some tricky questions from the judges!
-At the end of our presentation, the director of the clinic at the shelter says, “Sold!”
-It’s a relief to be done – and we’re so excited to have developed something that they like.
+At the end of our presentation, the director of the clinic at the shelter said, “sold!”
+It’s a relief to be done and we’re so excited to have developed something that they like.

-11:00 pm – I’ll be back in the lab at 9 am tomorrow, so I head off to bed.
+11:00 PM – I’ll be back in the lab at 9 a.m. tomorrow, so I head to bed.
 It’s been a full day, but such a good one.
-Gooooood night!
+Thanks for following along, gooood night!